 The Pakistan Supreme Court on January 9, 2019, disallowed Indian content to be shown on Pakistani TV channels on the ground that it damages their culture.

-was hearing an appeal filed by the Pakistan Electronic Media Regulatory Authority (PEMRA) when he remarked that the country’s Supreme Court would not allow Indian content to be shown on Pakistani TV channels as it “damages our culture”.
+Pakistan’s Chief Justice Saqib Nisar was hearing an appeal filed by the Pakistan Electronic Media Regulatory Authority (PEMRA) when he remarked that the country’s Supreme Court would not allow Indian content to be shown on Pakistani TV channels as it “damages our culture”.

 PEMRA’s chairman Saleem Baig said that 65% of the content shown on Filmazia channel was foreign and that the figure at times went up to 80%.

 At this, the Chief Justice remarked that “We will not allow Indian content to be aired on (Pakistani) channels.”

 On being told that “Filmazia was not a news channel but was an entertainment channel and that it did not do any propaganda,” the Chief Justice countered the PEMRA counsel, saying that “It is, however, damaging our culture.”